eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

     </tr>
 </table>

-As can be seen in the table above there is not always a 1:1 mapping between VSC errors and gRPC errors.
+As can be seen in the table above, there is not always a 1:1 mapping between VSC errors and gRPC errors.
-Parts of this need to be sorted out in VSC context, e.g. difference between `ok` and `completed`.
+Parts of this need to be sorted out in VSC context, e.g., difference between `ok` and `completed`.

 ### Proposed handling when implementing service defined in VSC

 The starting approach when implementing a service defined in VSC in a framework using gRPC errors is to only use gRPC errors that correspond to defined VSC errors.
-If a VSC method e.g. specifies only `ok` and `incorrect_state` as error codes, then an implementation using gRPC shall if possible only use the gRPC error codes `OK` and `FAILED_PRECONDITION`.
+If a VSC method e.g., specifies only `ok` and `incorrect_state` as error codes, then an implementation using gRPC shall, if possible, only use the gRPC error codes `OK` and `FAILED_PRECONDITION`.
-If additional gRPC errors are relevant, then it shall be investigated if the specified VSC list of errors can be extended.
+If additional gRPC errors are relevant, then it shall be investigated whether or not the specified VSC list of errors can be extended.

 ### Comparison on actual error code usage